 The Academy has an open campus.
-Open campus applies to seniors only, and begins on October 1 of each school year.
+Open campus applies to seniors only, and begins during the third week of each school year by notification of the Co-Head of School for Community.
 As part of Registration, each senior family will sign a permission form with the following points, any of which families can opt out of: